ASquirrelsTail/data-dashboard/README.md

 ### Features Left to Implement

 - Help button which explains how the dashboard can be used.
-- A message for users of borwsers lacking ES6 support that they must use a more modern browser.
 - A heatmap view would be useful for users to visualise spend on the map itself, but due to the potential scale of data sets is particularly difficult to implement.

 ## Technologies Used